Getting Started with IonQ Aria: Trapped Ion Quantum Computing

 Unlike CNOT, the MS gate is symmetric: it does not have a control and a target.
 Both qubits participate equally, which simplifies some circuit constructions.

-IonQ Aria is available through the Amazon Braket cloud service.
+Aria itself is no longer listed on Amazon Braket; the IonQ devices available there are Forte-1 and Forte-Enterprise-1.
+The Braket workflow is identical regardless of which IonQ generation you target.
 You need an AWS account with Braket permissions, and you will be charged per task and per shot:

 import boto3